 In California, the Family Code does not favor Mothers or Fathers.
 Either parent can have custody of the children, or the parents can share custody.
-The judge makes the final decision about custody and visitation but usually will approve the parenting plan if parents can agree.
+The judge makes the final decision about custody and visitation but usually will approve the parenting plan if the parents can agree.
 If the parents cannot agree, the judge will make a decision at a court hearing.

-Types of custody orders in California
+Types of Custody Orders in California

 There are two kinds of child custody:

 - Legal custody, which means who makes important decisions for your children such as health care, education, and welfare; and